uhh-lt/subtitle2go/README.md

 ### 02.09.2022

 + Lots of improvements to the German ASR model, punctuation reconstruction (we now use rpunct instead of punctuator2) and a preliminary English ASR model were added.
+See our new [paper](https://aclanthology.org/2022.konvens-1.11/) for more details.

 + Robert Geislinger is presenting the improvements at [Konvens2022](https://konvens2022.uni-potsdam.de/?page_id=65)!